Podcasts

 Teaching Hard History

 What we don’t know about American history hurts us all.
-Teaching Hard History begins with the long and brutal legacy of chattel slavery and reaches through the victories of and violent responses to the civil rights movement to the present day.
-From Learning for Justice and host Dr. Hasan Kwame Jeffries, Teaching Hard History brings us the lessons we should have learned in school through the voices of leading scholars and educators.
-It’s good advice for teachers and good information for everybody.
+Teaching Hard History begins with the long and brutal legacy of chattel slavery and reaches through the victories of and violent responses to the Civil Rights Movement to the present day.
+From Learning for Justice and podcast host history professor and author Hasan Kwame Jeffries, Teaching Hard History brings us the lessons we should have learned in school through the voices of leading scholars and educators.

 Queer America

-Without LGBTQ history, there is no American history.
-From Learning for Justice and hosts Leila Rupp and John D'Emilio, Queer America takes listeners on a journey that spans from Harlem to the Frontier West, revealing stories of LGBTQ life that belong in our consciousness and in our classrooms.
+LGBTQ+ people have always been here, and LGBTQ+ history is an important part of American history.
+From Learning for Justice and hosts historians Leila Rupp and John D'Emilio, Queer America takes listeners on a journey that spans from Harlem to the Frontier West, revealing stories of LGBTQ+ experiences that belong in our consciousness and in our classrooms.

 The Mind Online

-Through conversations with teachers, librarians, scholars and reporters, host and LFJ Managing Editor Monita Bell explores the critical aspects of digital literacy that shape how we create and consume content online.
-Discover what educators and students alike need to know—and how we can all become safer, better informed digital citizens.
+Through conversations with scholars, educators and other experts, host Monita Bell explores the critical aspects of digital literacy that shape how we create and consume content online.
+Discover what we all need to know—and how we can all become safer, better informed digital citizens.

 Illustration by Jonathan Reinfurt